derivexyz/v1-core/docs/contracts/optionmarket.md

 - `boardId`: The id of the board which the strike will be added

-- `strikePrice`: Strike of the Strike
+- `strikePrice`: The strike price of the strike being added

 - `skew`: Skew of the Strike